electrifiedchan/gitreal/README.md

 **"Remember, all I'm offering is the truth.
 Nothing more."**

-Made with 💚 and brutal honesty
+Made with 💚 and brutal honesty by [@electrifiedchan](https://github.com/electrifiedchan)

 </div>